jlmelville/smallvis/docs/spectral.md

 This returns a symmetrized normalized graph Laplacian (see below) calculated under the assumption that there are all zeros on the diagonal.
 This doesn't have an enormous numerical effect on the output, but caused me some bewilderment.

+*December 11 2021*: I just noticed that the spectral clustering method of Ng, Jordan and Weiss explicitly calls for setting the diagonal of the affinity matrix to zero.
+The Shi and Malik spectral clustering paper does not mention this (and the weight heat map figures in their paper suggest the diagonals are all 1s).
+I'm pretty sure that the diffusion map literature doesn't mention doing anything special to the diagonal of the affinity matrix either.
+So I can't give you any specific advice here.
+It's probably not very important.

 ## The Degree Matrix